Skip to content Skip to main navigation Skip to footer

 Although many Citizens’ Academy participants choose to volunteer with the Sheriff’s Office after their Academy experience, there is no requirement to do so.
 We hope that you will share your experiences and what you learn with your neighbors and friends.

-Either email your signed application to the email address listed on the application form
+Option 1 — Email: Send your signed application to the email address listed on the application form.

 Benton County Sheriff’s Office